esdrasantos/pyspark-hands-on/README.md

 # pyspark-hands-on
-This repository is to explore pyspark for big data
+This repository is to explore spark engine and pyspark for big data